 How To Find Swimming Lessons Near You

-Find Your Local YMCA
+1. Find Your Local YMCA.

-With a focus on the community, many YMCA’s offer a variety of educational and sports activities for youth.
+With a focus on the community, many YMCAs offer a variety of educational and sports activities for youth.
 Find a YMCA in your local community using the handy search option on the homepage of the YMCA USA website.
 Once you pinpoint the locations near you, determine if your local YMCA has a pool and check out their class schedules.

-Check Your Local Recreation Department
+2. Check With Your Local Recreation Department.

 Many local recreational departments offer swimming lessons at high schools and community pools.
-Many communities have a Seasonal Recreator or Program Guide, which outlines the upcoming activity and sport schedules offered to local residents.
+Many communities have a Seasonal Recreator or Program Guide, which outlines the upcoming activity and sport schedules provided to local residents.
 Check out your local recreation department to see if they offer classes for youngsters in your area.
 Be aware that some smaller communities join together and offer services at a central community location.